jensfr1/smartathome/README.md

 * Node-Red and some nodes for KNX and Alexa (KNX Easy and Alexa Local)
 * Openhab is the easy way to integrate Google Home
 * iobroker as the connector and powerfull engine in between
-* ETS5 to configure KNX group addresses
+* ETS5 to configure KNX group addresses.
+With that it wont work!

 ## Node-Red Flows
 ### KNX to AnyDevice